dsanson/slides/talks/iad.md

 -   Contemporary of, and interlocutor with, al-Dawānī.
 -   *The Final Word* is the final word in *their* extended debate about the Liar---so he is a central figure for us.
--   In 1497, the new provincial ruler of Shiraz abolished the tax exemption on endowment income for his school, so in 1498, he led an armed uprising, for which he was executed [@pourjavady2011a, 19].
 :::

 # Ibn ʿAdī on the Liar